NewViewNewBeginning/project-01-CI/README.md

 bug- remove padding in players header which cousing adding hirizontal scroll

 bug- media q for .trophy-aside padding was cousing x scroll

+remove reset.css and and simple style reset to main css file

+changing all pitures in players page for same pic ratio